al-jimenez/g/README.md

 ## Use
 Use this and customize it with your most used git commands.
-I use this as a menu to remind my old man brain what I need to do next.
+I use this as a menu to remind my old man brain what I need to do next an what options I have to execute.

 ## Help menu
 When you execute g() without parameters you will get the following: